dyor/dyor/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on React + PostgreSQL for a Startup App Framework.
+You can learn more about my project on https://blog.dyor.com/
+- 👯 I’m looking to collaborate on open source startup frameworks - everything from code to contract (e.g., employment agreements, founder agreements, incorporation).
+- 💬 Ask me about startup product management, initial customer acquisition (e.g., landing your first 10 customers).
+- 📫 How to reach me: connect with me on [LinkedIn](https://www.linkedin.com/in/mattdyor/) (but send me a note telling me you came from GitHub so I know it aint spam).

 <!--
 **dyor/dyor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.